kubernetes-sigs/kueue/site/content/en/docs/tasks/_index.md

 ### Platform developer

-A _Platform developer_ integrates Kueue with other software and/or contributes to Kueue.
+A _platform developer_ integrates Kueue with other software and/or contributes to Kueue.

 As a platform developer, you can learn how to:
 - [Integrate a custom Job with Kueue](/docs/tasks/integrate_a_custom_job).